eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - COBOL variables
 - COBOL paragraphs
 - Code Snippet
-- Copybook variables
-- Copybook paragraphs
+- Copybook variable and paragraph names
 - Names of copybooks that are used in the program

+The autocomplete feature is only available in the main COBOL file, not in copybooks.

 ![Autocomplete](/docs/images/CLSAutocorrect.gif)